Search a title or topic

 Unsubscribe

-Welcome to a unique collection of uplifting Christian messages, scriptures, prayers, poetry, and powerful affirmations.
-In a world filled with increasing moral darkness, anxiety, and fear, get ignited, stay illuminated, and be infused with a narrative of hope, courage, and boldness.
+Welcome to a unique collection of Christian messages, scriptures, prayers, poetry, and powerful affirmations.
+In a world of increasing moral darkness, anxiety, and fear, get ignited, stay illuminated, and be infused with a narrative of hope, courage, and boldness.
 This podcast also features Hanaya Oki, the journey of a teenage girl in Kamakura, Japan, from her early to late teens, as she learns to do life with Jesus.
-Hanaya Oki is a fictional character inspired by some rea ...
+Hanaya Oki is a fictional character inspired by some real-life teens who lo ...

 continue reading